 Caring for your vintage alter

 To avoid changing the thickness of the card, I do not use any kind of fixing spray, or sealant.
 This keeps the cards thin, but the ink adhesion is still a bit fragile, particularly on foils.
 Fingernail scratches and other damage is easily made.
-All cards are shipped in perfect fit sleeves, and my recommendation is to never remove them from those sleeves, and play all of your cards double-sleeved.
-If your card becomes damaged, contact me and I'll try to help at a reasonable price.
+I use perfect fit sleeves, and never remove them from those sleeves.

 Using computer tools to alter cards has it's own unique challenges.
 While I strive for excellent quality, there are common minor issues with the cards I make.
-I'm going to list them here so you are aware.
+I'm going to list them here.
 I'm pretty fussy about these, and do my best to mitigate them.
-If you get a card that doesn't meet your standards, let me know and I'll do what I can to help.

 The edges of the cards tend to get scratched going through the printer.
 This is why I normally don't do 'full bleed' or printing all the way to the edge.
 Scuffs are commonly touched up with black marker.
 This is very hard to see during normal use, but almost every card will have this touch-up performed on it.